For example, suppose the output window contained the following text:

 'Name' Different triggers for different Worlds

-This example makes use of the predefined tag T_Blue
+This example makes use of the predefined tag T_Blue.

 The trigger is only activated when you're connected to either

-, and when the
+SomeMOO or AnotherMOO, and when the

-message you've received comes from either Janet
+message you've received comes from either Janet or

 trigger -world {SomeMOO|AnotherMOO} \